fpersyn/docker-laravel-image/README.md

 # docker-laravel-image
-(work in progress)

 ## Introduction
-It was intended as an easy way to containerise laravel apps to host them on Google Container Engine (Kubernetes).
-It can also be used for running a local test/staging server.
+It was intended as an easy way to containerise laravel apps to then host them on Google Container Engine (Kubernetes).
+It can also be used for running a local dev and staging server.

 ## Build your image